-When will Someone Need Letters of Administration?
+When Will Someone Need Letters of Administration?

-When will Someone Need Letters of Administration?
+When Will Someone Need Letters of Administration?

-When someone passes away and leaves no will, Singapore law sets out a process for the administration of the estate of the person who passed away (i.e. deceased), outlining persons who can acts as administrators of the deceased assets and other affairs (such as liabilities) under an order (or grant) of court referred to as Letters of Administration.
 Conversely, when a person passes but has written a will before their death, the court gives effect to the will through an order (or grant) of the court referred to as a Grant of Probate.
-The foregoing is general propositions and sometimes, an application of Letters of Administration has to be applied instead of probate even if there is a will e.g. where the executors appointed in the will fail to act for various reasons.
+The foregoing is general propositions and sometimes, applying for Letters of Administration has to be used instead of probate even if there is a will e.g. where the executors appointed in the will fail to act for various reasons.

 The rules related to the distribution of so-called intestate estates for non-Muslims, not covered by the will, are outlined in the Intestate Succession Act of Singapore.
-The procedure for extracting the Grant of the Letters of Administration is defined by the Probate and Administration Act.
+The procedure for extracting the grant of Letters of Administration is defined by the Probate and Administration Act.
 The Family Justice Courts have gone even further by providing a Probate and Administration Toolkit for those who are seeking guidance to file an application and become the administrators of the intestate estates.

 What Are the Letters of Administration?

-• there are no executors appointed by will,
+1. There are no executors appointed by will,

-• the executors are incapable of acting
+2. The executors are incapable of acting

-• executors renounced their right or did not appear to extract probate,
+3. Executors renounced their right or did not appear to extract probate,

-• all executors die before the testator who made the will,
+4. All executors die before the testator who made the will,

-• all executors die before obtaining probate or before distributing the estate.
+5. All executors die before obtaining probate or before distributing the estate.

 Who Can Become an Administrator of an Estate?

 The list of persons who can apply for the Grant of the Letters of Administration and be appointed as administrators of the intestate estate is defined in the Probate and Administration Act.
-According to the law, the court may grant the letter of administration to the husband or widow or next of kin or any of them.
+According to the law, the court may grant the letter of administration Singapore to the husband or widow or next of kin or any of them.

 The court may appoint up to 4 administrators who will be acting jointly, in which case they have to agree on all their actions regarding the estate.
 The court would appoint no less than two administrators for estates where at least one of the beneficiaries is below 21 years of age.
 If a beneficiary is an infant, minor or mentally incapacitated, his or her lawful guardian/deputy would step in and apply for the grant.